Site icon Circuit Ideas for You

 Very Low Frequency (VLF) Converter Circuit

-This article explains a circuit that can pick up very low radio waves VLF from the air and turn them into sounds to hear.
+It can catch very low radio waves VLF from air and make them into sound for hearing.

-This circuit is different it can find these lower waves and convert them so one can listen to them.
+But this circuit is different it can find low waves and change them to sound so people can listen.

 Circuit Working: